 - It’s one more year’s worth of a visa, paying for NHS, paying tuition, and living costs.

 So, as we saw, Senior Status cons and basically remedied by the LLB Law pros.
-If you couldn’t already tell, I’m a huge advocate for the three-year course; it was hard to think of cons for this one.
+If you can’t tell, I’m a huge advocate for the three-year course.

 Let me know if you have any questions about the two- or three-year course or if you disagree with any of my points!
 I’m happy to discuss!